- April 17, 2020

 The southern Great Plains are also home to the largest hail and most frequent severe hailstorms due to the potent combination of warm, moist air from the Gulf of Mexico mixing with dry air coming over the Rocky Mountains, ample vertical wind shear, and relatively low freezing levels.
 However, severe hail (hail 1” diameter or greater), can be found annually across much of the U.S., from Montana to New Hampshire, from Texas to Florida, and just about everywhere in between.

-Tornadoes likewise regularly impact the central and eastern half of the country, although strong and violent tornadoes (those rated EF2 or higher on the Enhanced Fujita scale) tend to concentrate in the Great Plains and the Deep South.
+Tornadoes likewise regularly impact the central and eastern half of the country, although strong and violent tornadoes (those rated EF2 or higher on the Enhanced Fujita scale tend to concentrate in the Great Plains and the Deep South.

 As we roll into spring and early summer, remember that while some regions of the country are climatologically more prone to certain types of damaging weather, severe weather truly knows no boundaries of season or place.
-Stay alert, and reach out to Blue Skies Meteorological Services for a forensic weather analysis if you have questions about the location, magnitude, or timing of a damaging weather event in your area.
+Stay alert, and reach out to Blue Skies for a forensic meteorological analysis if you have questions about the location, magnitude, or timing of a damaging weather event in your area.